Small supernumerary marker chromosome: Osteosarcomas

-Gonadal tumors in the Tuner syndrome
+Gonadal tumors in the Turner syndrome

 Most individuals with Turner syndrome have one X and no Y chromosome.
 However, about 5.5% of Turner syndrome individuals have an sSMC containing part of a Y chromosome.
 This partial Y chromosome-bearing sSMC may include the SRY gene located on the p arm of the Y chromosome at band 11.2 (notated as Yp11.2).
 This gene encodes the testis-determining factor protein (also known as sex-determining region Y protein).
 Turner syndrome individuals with this SRY gene-containing sSMC have an increased incidence of developing gonadal tissue neoplasms such as gonadoblastomas and in situ seminomas (also termed dysgerminoma to indicate that this tumor has the pathology of the testicular tumor, seminoma, but develops in ovaries).
 Otherwise, these individual have typical features of the Turner syndrome except for a minority who also have hirsutism and/or clitoral enlargement.
 Surgical removal of the gonads has been recommended to remove the threat of developing these sSMC-associated neoplasms.
-Tuner syndrome individuals with sSMCs that lacks the SRY gene are not at an increased risk of developing these cancers.
+Turner syndrome individuals with sSMCs that lacks the SRY gene are not at an increased risk of developing these cancers.